DejwCpp/saper/README.md

 ## issues:

-- bomb positioning is random, what's making it impossible to win without guessing the safe field
+- bomb positioning is random, which sometimes makes it impossible to win without guessing the safe field

 ![Something is wrong](https://github.com/DejwCpp/saper/blob/master/img/generating-bombs-issue.jpg)